vishalcloudyuga/dcos-docs/1.9/administration/logging/quickstart.md

        ...
        ```

-1. Run this command to view the leading master component log for Marathon:
+1. Run this command to view the leading master component log for DC/OS components.
+In this example, the Marathon component logs are queried:

     ```bash
     $ dcos node log --leader --component dcos-marathon.service